benwiz/games/README.md

 - **figure out how to not need dev.html**
 - Release script should clean all main.XXX.js files that are not the current one
 - Return to using versioned js files. maybe.
+- Switch to wired-elements but could not get to import